-Learning about the principles of data lifecycle management can be particularly helpful for growing corporations or enterprises trying to establish a structure for their data to flow through or refresh an existing one.
+Understanding the principles of DLM can help any business — from enterprises to small- and medium-sized businesses — establish a structure for their data to flow through, or refresh an existing one.
 Let's dive into this topic below.

-DLM often overlaps with Information Lifecycle Management (ILM).
+For example, DLM often overlaps with Information Lifecycle Management (ILM).
 The main difference between the two concepts is that, while DLM determines when a piece of data ends its useful life, ILM regulates when a piece of information is relevant and accurate and how to store it accordingly.

-Since each company has its own business model, software stack, and types of data, there are lots of variations on DLM.
+Since each company has its own business model, software stack, and types of data, there are lots of variations on the DLM framework.

-When you are researching online about the subject, you'll notice different words to describe the stages or maybe even the approach.
-For instance, the first stage could be referred to as data collection, acquisition, capture, creation, etc. depending on the characteristics of the operation through which data becomes part of the database.
+When researching online, you'll notice that the number of stages and words used to describe each stage differ.
+For instance, the first stage may be referred to as data collection, acquisition, capture, or creation, depending on how a company's data becomes part of the database.

-It refers to the stage where a new value enters your company's data infrastructure.
+Data collection refers to the stage of DLM where a new value enters your company's data infrastructure.
 It can be either hardware or software.
 For this phase, you must establish a set of rules to gather data in standardized formats so it can be accessible and manageable later on.

 Those rules or policies must be adequate to each type of data collected.
 So you should specify policies for employee data, partner data, accounting, etc. For personal data in each category, you must also take into account applicable data privacy regulations.

-Data storage best practices should depend on its use.
-Collected data can become an active asset and be used/reused, or it can be inactive, in which case it can be archived or deleted.
+Data storage best practices depend on its use.
+Collected data can become an active asset and be used or reused, or it can become inactive and be archived or deleted.
 In either scenario, you need to establish policies around its storage.
 Backup and recovery options are also important to keep in mind.

-As an example of these policies, you could stipulate that inactive data that might still be relevant in the future should be stored in a cold storage environment (which would help you reduce costs).
+As an example of these policies, you could stipulate that inactive data that may be relevant in the future be stored in a cold storage environment (which would help reduce costs).

-This stage covers several processes to around data, including inspecting and enriching data before making it accessible for the right users.
+The data maintenance stage covers several processes, including inspecting and enriching data before making it accessible to the right users.

-The general goal in this phase is to make sure that relevant data is available for the right team when and where they need it.
+The general goal in this phase of DLM is to make sure that relevant data is available for the right team when and where they need it.
 So after validating and enriching the data, you'll need to move it to the right place.
-That's where data integration steps in.
+That's where data integration comes in.

 Some companies, especially for accounting and investment decisions, add another step after this one called data synthesis.

 This is where data will play a role in business decisions.
-During the previous stages, your data was collected, organized, inspected, and moved to the right platform.
-At this point, it must be easy for administrators or stakeholders to locate this data andmake decisions based on the information it reveals.
+During the previous stages, data was collected, organized, inspected, and moved to the right platform.
+At this point, it must be easy for administrators or stakeholders to locate this data and make decisions based on the information it reveals.

-You can have an additional step right after this one for data publication.
-Protocols for this stage are important in companies that share information outside the business environment.
+Part of this stage is data publication.
+Establishing protocols for data publication is important, especially for companies that share information outside the business environment.
 An example of data publication policies could be a set of rules for sharing reports with partners or clients.

 The stage of data cleaning includes deletion, purging, destruction, and archiving.
 Your data is growing every day and storing it is quite expensive.
 That's why when data is no longer useful, it's a good idea to delete it or purge it from your databases.